-- (a) These rules govern vocational assistance under the workers' compensation law on or after the effective date of these rules except as OAR 436-120 otherwise provides. - (b) The director's decisions under OAR 436-120-0008 regarding eligibility will be based on the rules in effect on the date the insurer issued the notice.
-The director's decisions regarding the nature and extent of assistance will be based on the rules in effect at the time the assistance was provided.
-If the director orders future assistance, such assistance must be provided in accordance with the rules in effect at the time assistance is provided. - (c) Under these rules a claim for aggravation or reopening a claim to process a newly accepted condition is considered a new claim for purposes of vocational assistance eligibility and vocational assistance, except as otherwise provided in these rules.
+- (a) These rules in OAR 436-120 govern vocational assistance under the workers' compensation law on or after the effective date of these rules except as OAR 436-120 otherwise provides. - (b) Except as outlined below, tThe director's decisions under OAR 436-120-0008 regarding eligibility will be based on the rules in effect on the date the insurer issued the notice.
+If an eligibility decision involves the weekly wage under OAR 436-120-0147(3)(b)(B), the director's decisions under OAR 436-120-0008 regarding eligibility will rely on OAR 436-120-0147(3)(b)(B) in effect on the date of the director's order. - (c) The director's decisions regarding the nature and extent of assistance will be based on the rules in effect at the time the assistance was provided. - (d) If the director orders future assistance, such assistance must be provided in accordance with the rules in effect at the time assistance is provided. - (ee) Under these rules in OAR 436-120 a claim for aggravation or reopening a claim to process a newly accepted condition is considered a new claim for purposes of vocational assistance eligibility and vocational assistance, except as otherwise provided in these rules.